csdurfee/csdurfee.github.io/content/the-unstreaky-GOAT.md

 I don't have a statistical answer to that question, but I do have a common sense one.
 In sports, part of the game is making the other team have to handle as many possibilities at a time.
 A quarterback in football shouldn't throw deep passes every play, because that's easy to defend.
 A baseball pitcher shouldn't just throw their best pitch every time, because that's easy for the hitter to anticipate.

 Likewise, LeBron probably shouldn't just put his head down and "get a bucket" every possession, because that's easy to plan against.
 LeBron wouldn't be an all time great if he only shot in the restricted area.
 While 3 pointers and midrange shots may have a lower expected value versus driving to the hoop, they force the defender to worry about LeBron no matter where he is on the court.
+LeBron can shoot or pass or just dribble right past the defender at any place on the court.

 But as a hoops fan and a data nerd, I think trying to create a high percentage shot isn't a bad thing to do when a player is struggling in a game.
 That's especially true if a player can become less engaged in other aspects of the game when they are shooting poorly.
-A player taking low percentage shots when they are shooting well is much less forgivable.
+A player taking low percentage *heat check* shots because they are shooting well is much less forgivable, and should probably be coached out of players.